Anita Baker drops Babyface from Songstress tour amid online feud

 This isn’t the first time the pair has had a feud.

-Back in April of 2006, Babyface filed a lawsuit against Baker claiming she owed him more than $250,000 for his work co-writing, coproducing and performing her song “Like You Used to Do” and that she failed to perform shows with him like the agreed.
+Back in April 2006, Babyface filed a lawsuit against Baker claiming she owed him more than $250,000 for his work co-writing, co-producing and performing her song “Like You Used to Do” and that she failed to perform shows with him as agreed.

 “My company defended and prevailed against the lawsuit filed, (not by Babyface, but by his reps. at the time).
 Kenny, came to me YEARS ago, in the spirit of community and we put it all behind us and came together, in love, peace, music and community and forgiveness,” she tweeted.